sburtner/sburtner.github.io/about.md

 ## Purpose of this website

-I created this website to help document my PhD experience.
-I hope this can be a launching point for "daylighting" my past and current work.
+I created this website to help document my PhD experience by "daylighting" my past and current work.

 ### Research & teaching philosophy